streamdog-hunting/antz/README.md

 # If missing dependencies, fix them with:
 sudo apt-get install -f

+# Before you start the service, make sure you have a USB ANT+ stick connected.
+# If you want to use MQTT, make sure you have a broker running and edit the
+# line `ExecStart=/usr/bin/antz` in the service file located at
+# `/lib/systemd/system/antz.service` to match your needs.
+# For help on arguments, run `sudo /usr/bin/antz -h`

 # Enable and start the service
 sudo systemctl enable antz